 Recursive mappings are not supported.

-The SSM_RFC table is available from “stone age”, so can be used mostly on any SAP_BASIS release.
+The SSM_RFC table is available from the “stone age”, so it can be used mostly on any SAP_BASIS release.

 - ABAP Report Launchpad (LPD_CUST).From SAP_BASIS 730 you can configure system alias mapping in ABAP Report Launchpad.
 The mapping is Launchpad role/instance and client dependent.
 There is no way to globally remap system aliases for all Launchpad instances and you can only map system aliases used in selected Launchpad.